 Any bloodline you respect and want to work with?

-I love Muscletone Bullys because of their bone structure and their muscle tone.
+I love Muscletone Bullys because of their bone structure and muscle tone.

 The American Bully is a breed that is constantly changing and there will be a lot of new quality bloodlines in the near future.
 Obviously, the American Bully is not perfect yet, so we all have to look into different bloodlines to create a better American Bully over the next generations.